scottbedard/hexchess.rs/README.md

 Commands:
-  all-targets     Get all legal moves apply-sequence  Apply sequence of moves to a position check-move      Check if a move is legal get-targets     Get legal moves from a position parse           Parse hexchess fen to JSON help            Print this message or the help of the given subcommand(s)
+  all-targets     Get all legal moves apply-sequence  Apply sequence of moves to a position test-move       Test if a move is legal get-targets     Get legal moves from a position parse           Parse hexchess fen to JSON help            Print this message or the help of the given subcommand(s)